0xd3ba/among-llms/docs/ollama.md

     ```
    Implement the method so that it returns an appropriate **asynchronous** [`instructor`](https://python.useinstructor.com/)
    instance of your model (you will need an API key if your model is **online**.
 You can set it via an environment variable
-   or hardcode it (not recommended).).
+   or hardcode it (not recommended)).
 Refer to `instructor`'s documentation for implementation details specific to your model.

 3. Go to [`factory.py`](../allms/core/llm/factory.py) and add a mapping entry for your new model inside, such that it maps to the
 appropriate client class that you implemented in step-2 (you can simply reuse `OllamaOfflineLLMClient` for local Ollama models):